 2. Years to > MMA

-GD earned a Star in this section for its NPV MMA Diff. of the $1,616.
-This amount is in excess of the $1,500 target I look for in a stock that has increased dividends as long as GD has.
-If GD grows its dividend at 10.8% per year, it will take 4 years to equal a MMA yielding an estimated 20-year average rate of 4.1%.
-GD earned a check for the Key Metric 'Years to >MMA' since its 4 years is less than the 5 year target.
+The NPV MMA Diff. of the $1,365 is below the $1,400 target I look for in a stock that has increased dividends as long as GD has.
+If GD grows its dividend at 9.3% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.1%.

-Conclusion: GD earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
-This quantitatively ranks GD as a 5 Star-Very Strong stock.
+Conclusion: GD did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks GD as a 3-Star Hold stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $65.80 before GD's NPV MMA Differential decreased to the $1,500 minimum that I look for in a stock with 20 years of consecutive dividend increases.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $71.05 before GD's NPV MMA Differential increased to the $1,400 minimum that I look for in a stock with 21 years of consecutive dividend increases.
 At that price the stock would yield 2.8%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,500 NPV MMA Differential, the calculated rate is 10.6%.
-This dividend growth rate is slightly below the 10.8% used in this analysis, thus providing virtually no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,400 NPV MMA Differential, the calculated rate is 9.4%.
+This dividend growth rate is slightly above the 9.3% used in this analysis, thus providing no margin of safety.
 GD has a risk rating of 1.25 which classifies it as a Low risk stock.